rileywheadon/rileywheadon/README.md

 ### <div align="center">Hello!
 I'm Riley, an aspiring  Data Scientist studying at the University of British Columbia.</div>

-- I'm a first year student enrolled in the Bachelor of International Economics program at UBC's Vancouver Campus.
+- I'm a first year student in the Bachelor of International Economics program at UBC's Vancouver Campus.

-- Currently learning R, Python, and SQL for data science applications.
+- Currently learning R and Python for data science applications.

 <br/>